sryze/ping/README.md

 Features:

-* Cross-platform: can compile and run on Windows (MSVC, Cygwin), Linux, macOS
+* Cross-platform: can compile and run on Windows, Linux, macOS, *BSD
 * Supports IPv6
 * Displays time with microsecond precision